 This comparative use of Neo-Babylonian data to date and interpret parts of Isaiah 40-66 has been critiqued by Barstad (1987; 1997) and his student Tiemeyer (2011), and their critiques must be addressed as part of this proposal.
 Barstad vigourously argued that the author of 40-55 never lived in Babylon (a view with which Baltzer [2001] concurs), and furthermore, that Palestine was not depopulated after the Babylonian exile.
 On the contrary, he argues, the compositions in Isa.
 40-55 are directed at the community living in Palestine, exhorting them to see themselves as the continuation of the culture of “old Israel.”
 In support of this thesis, often known as the “myth of the empty land,” he argues that there are very few true Akkadian loan-words in Isaiah 40-55 and that many of the terms identified as Akkadian in fact come from Aramaic.

 I find Barstad’s linguistic argument somewhat mystifying, and discontinuous with the arguments advanced by proponents of comparative studies such as Machinist, Paul, Eph’al and Vanderhooft.
-The use of Aramaic as a vector for conveying Mesopotamian motifs and ideology is well-known, and is recorded as early as a letter of Sargon II (720-705), who complains that his officials write too many letters in Aramaic (Dietrich 2003 text 2).
+The use of Aramaic as a vector for conveying Mesopotamian motifs and ideology is well-known, and is recorded as early as a letter of Sargon II (720-705), who complains that his officials write too many letters in Aramaic (Dietrich 2003, text 2).
 Therefore, the key question is not whether the Neo-Babylonian motifs found in Isaiah 40-66 were transmitted to the author(s) of this corpus in Aramaic or in Akkadian, but whether the motifs in the Biblical material can be shown to be dependent on Neo-Babylonian antecedents.
 Because Akkadian literature, written in cuneiform, has been preserved, and Aramaic papyri fare less well over the centuries, modern scholars know Neo-Babylonian motifs primarily from the Akkadian texts.
-These motifs may well have been communicated to the Biblical author(s) and their communities in Aramaic, in written (or more probably) in oral form, but the texts we have at our disposal which record these are in Akkadian.
+These motifs may well have been communicated to the Biblical author(s) and their communities in Aramaic, in written (or, more probably) in oral form, but the texts we have at our disposal which record these are in Akkadian.
 Clear methods have been developed by scholars of the comparative method to determine whether a given Biblical text references or depends on motifs known to us from extra-biblical texts.

 Using these methods, and focusing on linguistic similarities between Biblical and Akkadian texts, we can show dependence of the Biblical texts on the extra-biblical ones.
 Of course, the discussion begins with similarities between formulations in Biblical texts and those in extra-biblical ones, but such similarities are not enough.
 Close attention to the grammar and syntax of the Biblical passages is needed.
 Specific formulations, unusual in the language of the Biblical text, but common and known to us in Akkadian or Aramaic, betray a process of borrowing and/or influence on the Biblical text.
 Malul (1990), Tigay (1993) have shown that such unusual elements are unlikely to have been generated in the Biblical passage under consideration without reference to expressions we know from cuneiform or Aramaic material.
 Expressions that are expected or fit well in Akkadian or Sumerian, but which betray linguistic irregularities in the Biblical text, cannot reasonably be considered to have been developed in the Biblical text without regard for the cuneiform one.
 Their criteria were applied in interpreting the rib passages in Isa.
 40-48 by Holtz (2008).